Acorn Squash Recipe

 What can I serve with acorn squash?

-Acorn squash goes well with roasted meats, grains like quinoa, or even alone as a hearty vegetarian dish.
+Acorn squash pairs well with roasted meats, salads, or even as a standalone vegetarian dish.
+Try it with a side of quinoa salad.

 Conclusion